DerGuru/The-Resonant/Chapters/P1-21 - Interludes I.md

 But she would find out.

-Because if it was still out there—still alive, even in part—then the question wasn’t how it had escaped.
+Because if it was still out there - still alive, even in part - then the question wasn’t how it had escaped.

 The question was: *What has it become?*